-An example is Great Lakes Porcelain Raku Clay, which has a very good reputation amongst raku potters.
 However, even specially formulated porcelain has to be handled carefully when raku firing.
 And the advice with this clay is to keep the walls of your pottery thin and even.

 Nevertheless, it is still recommended that the pottery you raku from this porcelain is made thin and with an even cross-section.